Emilio Nava

 Emilio Nava (born December 2, 2001) is an American professional tennis player.
-He has a career-high ATP singles ranking of No. 88 achieved on 10 November 2025 and a doubles ranking of No. 187 achieved on 28 October 2024.
+He has a career-high ATP singles ranking of No. 74 achieved on 16 March 2026 and a doubles ranking of No. 187 achieved on 28 October 2024.

-Early life and background
+Early life

 Nava is the son of Olympic sprinter Eduardo Nava and professional tennis player Maria Xóchitl Escobedo, both of whom are originally from Mexico.
 He is also the cousin of former professional tennis player Ernesto Escobedo.
 His brother, Eduardo Nava is also a professional tennis player who played college tennis at TCU and Wake Forest University.

 Professional career

-2019–2021: ATP, Masters and Grand Slam debuts
+2019–2021: Major and Masters debuts

 Nava reached two Grand Slam Boys' finals at the 2019 Australian Open and at the 2019 US Open.

 Nava made his ATP main draw debut at the 2019 Abierto Mexicano Telcel after receiving a wildcard into the singles main draw.
 He lost to Mackenzie McDonald in the first round.

 At the 2021 Miami Open, Nava qualified for the main draw to make his debut at ATP Masters 1000 level but lost in the first round to Lloyd Harris.

 Nava made his Grand Slam debut at the 2021 US Open after being given a wildcard for the singles main draw.
 He lost to Lorenzo Musetti in the first round.

-2022: First Challenger title & Major win, top 200
+2022: Major win & Challenger title, top 200

 At the 2022 Shymkent Challenger, Nava won his first Challenger title after defeating Sebastian Fanselow in the final.

 At the US Open as a wildcard, he defeated John Millman in the first round for his first win at a Major event.

-2023: First Masters win, French Open debut, top 150
+2023: First Masters win

 Ranked No. 182, he received a wildcard for the main draw of the 2023 Miami Open for a consecutive year, recording his first Masters 1000 win over John Isner in straight sets with two tiebreaks.
 He lost to Taylor Fritz in 58 minutes.

-He also received a wildcard for the Masters in Madrid.
+He also received a wildcard first for the qualifying competition for the Masters in Madrid, which later was upgraded to a main draw wildcard.
 He made his main draw debut at the 2023 French Open as a qualifier, losing to Roberto Carballés Baena.
 He won the Challenger title in Modena and moved to a new career-high ranking of No. 168 on 3 July 2023.

-He qualified for the 2023 US Open but lost to fifth seed and former US Open finalist Casper Ruud.
+He also qualified for the 2023 US Open but lost to fifth seed and former US Open finalist Casper Ruud.